Our solution to optimise the vagus nerve

 The ANS influences the function of organs through the activity of the sympathetic (SNS) and parasympathetic nervous system (PNS).
 A major component of the PNS is the vagus nerve, the 10th cranial nerve, which acts as an "information superhighway" between our brain, thorax, lungs, heart and abdomen, heart and gut to help maintain homeostasis through the “rest and relax” or “tend-and-befriend” responses.

-In its role as the “great wandering protector” of the body, it relays information back to the brain via afferent fibres, which make up 80% of the nerve.
+In its role as the “great wandering protector” of the body, the vagus nerve relays information back to the brain via afferent fibres, which make up 80% of the nerve.
 It also plays a key role in the gut-brain axis, responsible for 2-way information and allowing a route for neurotransmitters produced by gut based microflora to communicate directly with the brain.
 On the flip side, to maintain homeostasis, the sympathetic nervous system drives the “fight-or-flight” response.
 Ideally, within the autonomic nervous system, the tug of war between these two polar opposite mechanisms creates a "yin-yang" type of harmony marked by homeostatic balance.

 In 1921, Nobel Prize-winning physiologist, Otto Loewi discovered that stimulating the vagus nerve caused a reduction in heart rate by triggering the release of a substance he coined Vagusstoff (German for “vagus substance”).
 This substance was later identified as acetylcholine and became the first neurotransmitter ever identified by scientists.